 What sets my sleep support apart?

 As a lactation counselor, my approach to sleep is first and foremost supportive of breastfeeding (if that is how you are feeding your baby).
-Many sleep consultants and educators are not lactation specialists, and it can be easy to disrupt milk production by making changes to assist with sleep challenges.
+Many sleep consultants, sleep trainers, and sleep educators are not lactation specialists, and it can be easy to disrupt milk production by making changes to assist with sleep challenges.
 I am always forthcoming with my clients about the ways breastfeeding can be affected by the changes you may choose to make in order to get more or better sleep.

 Another important aspect of my work is paying close attention to parents’ mental health.
 Sleep plays such a huge role in mental health, and it’s important to me to make sure that mental health needs are being met where sleep is concerned.
 I strive to help parents find a balance between mental health, sleep, and maintaining the breastfeeding relationship.